Skip to content

 Natural gas or propane in Clearwater?

-Clearwater has its own edge here: the Clearwater Gas System is a municipal utility the City of Clearwater runs itself, distributing natural gas across much of the city plus parts of north Pinellas and west Pasco.
-Where its main reaches your home, a standby generator can run right off the line — no tank to bury, nothing to refill, even during a multi-day outage.
-Propane is the route for homes the city gas main hasn’t reached, or owners who’d rather store fuel on their own property.
+Clearwater has its own edge here: the Clearwater Gas System is a municipal utility the City of Clearwater owns and operates, and it supplies both piped natural gas and bottled propane across much of north Pinellas and into west Pasco.
+On the mainland, where its natural gas main reaches your home, a standby generator runs right off the line with no tank to bury.
+Out on Clearwater Beach, Sand Key, and Island Estates the gas main often has not reached, so propane on your own tank is the common route, and the same city utility can supply it.
 Compare natural gas vs propane →

 Service area